sergiosouzalima/Exercism-Nim/README.md

 ### Based on

-A pairing session with Phil Battos at gSchool# Exercism-nim
+A pairing session with Phil Battos at gSchool